edgedb/edgedb-rust/edgedb-tokio/src/tutorial.md

     .unwrap();
 ```

-This attribute can also be used on an inner struct value that implements `Queryable`.
-Here, some random JSON is turned into a `HashMap<String, String>`:
+This attribute can also be used on an inner struct value that implements `Queryable`:

 ```rust
 #[derive(Debug, Deserialize, Queryable)]